Old browser warning

 • The Washington State legislature designated the Skykomish the first river in Washington’s State Scenic Rivers System (RCW 79.72).
 This recognition protects and preserves rivers possessing outstanding natural, scenic, historic, ecological, and recreational values.

 • The reach of river from Sunset Falls to Railroad Bridge, or on to Big Eddy, is the region’s “backyard” run serving thousands of paddlers who have easy access from the major metropolitan area of Seattle-Everett, Washington.
-It is an internationally known classic whitewater run, featured in the books World Whitewater and 50 Classic Whitewater Runs of North America.
+It is an internationally known classic whitewater run, featured in the books World Whitewater and Whitewater Classics: Fifty North American Rivers Picked by the Continent's Leading Paddlers.

 • The Skykomish River provides recreational opportunities for several thousand users year-round from across the country and around the world.
-A 1990 study by Washington State Parks, estimates 10-15,000 users per year. and these users make a significant economic contribution to businesses along State Highway 2, especially in Monroe, Sultan, and Goldbar.
-Furthermore, the participation in whitewater paddling and fishing has tripled according to a 1998 Outdoor Recreation report.
+A 1990 study by Washington State Parks, estimates 10-15,000 users per year.
+These users make a significant economic contribution to businesses along State Highway 2, especially in Monroe, Sultan, and Goldbar.

 Wild and Scenic and Wilderness Designation